Careful Seeding for k-Medois Clustering with Incremental k-Means++ Initialization: The proposed incremental -medoids algorithm

-\section{The proposed incremental $K$-medoids algorithm}
+\section{The proposed incremental $k$-medoids algorithm}

-In this section, we propose an incremental $K$-medoids algorithm, called INCKPP, which increases the number of clusters and centers from $2$ to $K$ through $K$-means++ searching.
-Being different from the INCKM algorithm, INCKPP has no parameter to be given in advance except for the cluster number $K$ and can deal with complex and imbalanced data distributions very well, as demonstrated in experiments.
-Further, INCKPP has the ability to exclude the influence of the outliers in view of using $K$-means++ searching in execution.
-Details of the INCKPP algorithm is given in Algorithm \ref{alg:Inckpp} below.
+In this section, we propose a novel incremental $k$-medoids algorithm, called incremental $k$-means$++$ algorithm (INCKPP), which proceeds in an incremental manner, attempting to optimally add one new cluster center at each stage through $k$-means++ searching.
+More specifically, it solves the clustering problem with k clusters as follows.
+INCKPP first initializes the first cluster center at the position of the point with the smallest sum of distances to the other points, which is the position of the center of the solution of the clustering problem with one cluster.
+The INCKPP then proceeds to solve the clustering problem with two clusters.
+In this stage, the first cluster center initialized at the position of cluster center in the solution of the clustering problem with one center and chooses the second cluster center $x\in X$ corresponds to the probability ${d(\textbf{x})^2}/{\sum_{\textbf{x}'}d(\textbf{x}')^2}$, where $d(\textbf{x})$ denotes the minimum distance from $\textbf{x}$ to the first cluster center, then executes the classical FKM algorithm to get the result.
+More generally, we assume that the solution of the clustering problem with t-1 cluster centers has been obtained by INCKPP, in order to solve the clustering problem with t cluster centers, the first $t-1$ cluster centers initialized at the position of the centers in the solution for the clustering problem with t-1 centers, while choses the $t$-th cluster center $x\in X$ corresponds to the probability ${d(\textbf{x})^2}/{\sum_{\textbf{x}'}d(\textbf{x}')^2}$, where $d(\textbf{x})$ denotes the minimum distance from $\textbf{x}$ to the first $t-1$ cluster center chosen already.
+Being different from the INCKM algorithm, INCKPP has no parameter to be given in advance except for the cluster number $k$ and can deal with complex and imbalanced data distributions very well, as demonstrated in experiments.
+Further, INCKPP has the ability to exclude the influence of the outliers in view of using $k$-means++ searching in execution.
+More details of the INCKPP algorithm is given in Algorithm \ref{alg:Inckpp} below.

-The time complexity of the INCKPP algorithm is $O(K^2n^2)$, while most of the traditional $K$-medoids algorithms have the time complexity $O(Kn^2)$.
+Regardless of the complexity in calculating the distance matrix in all k-medoids-like methods, the complexity of updating the medoids in the incremental methods such as INCKPP and INCKM is $O(tn\sum_{j=2}^{k})=O(tnK^2)$.
+Although the iteration number $t$ of INCKPP algorithm is smaller than that of INCKM algorithm as demonstrated in experiments, the complexity of its update medoids is still greater than that of FKM algorithm, which is $O(tnk)$.
 To improve the time efficiency of INCKPP we further propose a sampled INCKPP algorithm called INCKPP$_{sample}$.
-In INCKPP$_{sample}$, INCKPP is executed first on randomly sampled $p$ percent of each data set as a pre-search procedure.
+In INCKPP$_{sample}$, INCKPP is executed first on randomly sampled $p$ percent of each data set once as a pre-search procedure.
+Generally, we recommend values of $p$ ranging from 5 to 15, and the value of $p$ is robust as demonstrated in experiments as follows.
 Then, by using the result of the pre-search procedure as the initial centers, INCKPP$_{sample}$ executes FKM on the whole dataset to find the final centers.
+The complexity of updating medoids in NCKPP$_{sample}$ is $O(t_{1}n_{1}k^2+t_{2}nk)$, where $n_{1}\ll n$ and the number of iteration $t_1,t_2$ is smaller than that of INCKM and FKM as shown in experiments results.